 1. Importing video to the program

-The first step is to run the Wondershare Filmora and tap “Import” button for browsing file folder on your PC and loading it to the program or you can also drag and drop your clip straight away to primary video.
-Once you are finished with file loading, drag and drop your required file to Video Timeline.
+The first step is to run the Wondershare Filmora9 and tap “Import” button for browsing file folder on your Mac and loading it to the program or you can also drag and drop your clip straight away to primary video.
+Once you are finished with file loading, drag and drop your required file to video track in the timeline panel.

 Firstly you have to launch iMovie software by selecting iMovie> preferences.
 After this, choose the general preference and enable Show Advanced Tools and then close the preferences of iMovie.